 You know the drill: Your fave hero is always a loner, an outcast.
 They’ve got quirks you’ll never see.
 Angelina Jolie’s Sun is in the hidden 12th House of Privacy, testifying to her career as a film actress.
 It’s a role shared by all her film characters.
 Even with a public profile, such as “model,” “cop” or “agent,” her private character always shows up behind the scenes.
-The actress herself states that in actuality, she is “very homebound.”
-Maleficent is the “fairy behind the curtain,” a solo siren all the way: Jolie is about half Fire and half Air, both assertive energies, with much of her planets in the East, making her all the more self-motivated to explore her potential.
+The actress states that in actuality, she is “very homebound.”
+Maleficent is the fairy behind the curtain, a solo siren all the way: Jolie is about half Fire and half Air, both assertive energies.
+With a party of planets in the independent-minded East of her starry blueprint, she’s all the more self-motivated to explore her potential.

 If Angelina Jolie loves her privacy, then how’d she become the biggest sex bomb of the movie generation?
 The face of Maleficent is a bewitching one.
 Angelina Jolie’s sex appeal — and her seduction — are no secret.
-One big, beautiful planet makes Jolie who she is — and you wouldn’t know it from her regular star sign stats: It’s the planet of beauty, Venus.
+One big, beautiful boon makes Jolie who she is — and you wouldn’t know it from her regular star sign stats: It’s the planet of beauty, Venus.

 In real-life, her co-star Johnny Depp’s long-time partner Vanessa Paradis was intimidated by Jolie, convinced the vixen would steer Depp away.
 Their relationship began to unravel after shooting The Tourist.
 Coincidence or a dose of Jolie cool?
 You decide.
 Astrology proves Jolie’s seduction comes naturally to her.
 As stated by an interviewer, it isn’t just the star’s looks, but her whole “aura.”
 Journalists confess she has an intimidating “regality.”
 Jolie is a mere step away from being a Leo rising, high profile but still managing to slip past the demands of the spotlight.
 Venus lures the public’s attention no matter how much she hangs low.
 As a fire Moon, Jolie has a born sensation of entitlement and nobility.

-Angelina Jolie made her success out of being a public persona.
+Angelina Jolie made a success out of the public persona.
 She’s hot, but a cool, “wild” chick: Her Part of Fortune, where she experiences worldly success, is connected to her 4th House Uranus (her unique home life) through a quirky “quincunx” and hooked up to her Venus rising, literally her attractive face.
 This means Jolie finds her fortunes based on her physical beauty and her ballsy domestic affairs (shocking onlookers by kissing her brother at the Oscars or a soccer team of kids anyone?)
 The public obviously loves her beauty but doesn’t get her life.
-The quincunx is unsure but craves to know.
+That jittery quincunx is unsure but craves to know.
 Is it any wonder tabloids eat up the slightest Branjelina tidbit?

 Both/Neither: Gemini Jolie